 Services

-The results are published punctually in agreement by the calendar of availability of statistical relating to the moment publications elaborated and spread by the INE.
+The results are published punctually according to the calendar of availability of statistical relating to the moment publications elaborated and spread by the INE.

-The above mentioned calendar is fulfilled by total punctuality.
+The above-mentioned calendar is fulfilled with complete punctuality.

 15.1.
 Comparability - geographical